-Supercade Manitas and Manitas Cable Car Terminal:
+SuperCADE Manitas and Manitas cable car station:

-Administrative center and transport hub in one
+Administrative building and transport hub in one

-The new administration building of the City of Bogotá in the town of Ciudad Bolívar houses all the essential offices and authorities under just one roof; there are also numerous offices of municipal and social service suppliers.
-The connection to the cable car terminal results in a citizen-focused approach for all types of services.
-Largely glazed façades underline the public character of the ensemble.
-The architects chose Jansen‘s steel profile systems due to their functionality and durability to implement the various constructions.
+The new administrative building of the City of Bogotá in the locality of Ciudad Bolívar houses all the key administrative bodies and authorities under just one roof.
+It also contains the offices of numerous providers of municipal and social services.
+The link with the cable car station makes these offices much more accessible and visible for the public.
+The largely glazed façades emphasise the public character of this construction.
+The architects chose Jansen’s steel profile systems to bring their designs to life as they can be relied on for their functionality and durability.

-During the last few decades Bogotá, capital and largest city of Colombia, has developed into a bustling metropolis with more than eight million inhabitants.
-The gap between rich and poor is large, with the differences not only showing in the income but also in the lack of infrastructure in many residential areas on the sprawling periphery of the constantly growing metropolis.
-The poorer population groups in particular are forced to settle here; without access to public facilities such as schools, hospitals or public transportation.
-One of these districts, the Ciudad Bolívar in the south-west of Bogotá, has been benefiting from an urban development program that aims to improve their situation – among others by expanding public transport as well as bringing administration and public services closer to the citizen.
+During the last few decades Bogotá, Colombia’s capital and its largest city, has developed into a bustling metropolis with more than eight million inhabitants.
+There is a wide gap between rich and poor and these differences are reflected not only in income but also in the lack of infrastructure in many residential areas on the outskirts of this constantly growing metropolis.
+It is the poorer sections of the population in particular who are forced to settle here, where there is no access to public facilities such as schools, hospitals or public transport.
+One of these districts, Ciudad Bolívar in the south-west of Bogotá, has been benefiting from an urban development programme that aims to improve the situation for these citizens, for instance by expanding the public transport network and making the administration and public services more accessible for them.

-Cable car as a means of transport
+Cable car as part of the public transport network

-Because the topography and the dense, unstructured development on the foothills of the Andes forbade the expansion of conventional modes of transport such as buses and trains, those responsible decided on another means of transport: the cable car.
-The Austrian company Doppelmayr Seilbahnen GmbH built an approx. 3.3 km long cable car route with 160 gondolas of which each can accommodate ten people.
-The trip with the TransMiCable shortens the transfer from the Mirador El Paraíso mountain station to the El Tunal valley station from about one and a half hours to fifteen minutes.
-Its four stations were set up at the Ciudad Bolivar‘s traffic hubs.
-This means that the new cable car offers the more than 700,000 inhabitants of this urban district a connection to the TransMilenio rapid transit bus network, the main feeder to the center of Bogotá.
+As the topography of the area and the dense, unstructured development in the foothills of the Andes made it impossible to expand conventional modes of transport such as buses and trains, the individuals responsible decided on another means of transport: the cable car.
+The Austrian company Doppelmayr Seilbahnen GmbH built an approx. 3.3 km long cable car route with 160 gondolas, each of which can accommodate ten people.
+The journey with the TransMiCable shortens the transfer from the Mirador El Paraíso mountain station to the El Tunal valley station from about one and a half hours to fifteen minutes.
+Its four stations were built at Ciudad Bolivar’s transport hubs.
+This means that the new cable car offers the more than 700,000 inhabitants of this urban district a link to the TransMilenio rapid transit bus network, the main transport to the centre of Bogotá.

-Citizen-focused approach to public services
+Accessible and visible administrative centre

-The cable car project was accompanied by a broad-based urban development program that included the construction of a new administration building, thus bringing public services closer to the citizen.
-ARE Arquitectura En Estudio, Bogotá, won the competition from among 70 entrants.
-The architects designed the roof of the new building as a publicly accessible area that not only offers a beautiful view but also various play grounds.
-The combination of cable car terminal and the administration building presents itself as a mighty solitaire as firm as a rock made of concrete, steel and glass, which can be seen from afar.
-From a structural point of view, however, there are two separate structures.
+The cable car project was supported by a broad-based urban development programme that included the construction of a new administrative building, bringing public services to the doorstep of the citizens of this locality.
+Bogotá-based architects ARE Arquitectura En Estudio won the contract, beating around 70 other entrants.
+The architects designed the roof of the new building as a publicly accessible area that not only offers beautiful views but also various play areas.
+The combination of the cable car station and the administrative building appears to be a single impressive edifice made of concrete, steel and glass, which can be seen from a long distance away, emerging from the colourful sea of houses.
+From a structural point of view, however, these are two separate structures.